Code-Institute-Submissions/the-hangmans-stage/README.md

 * A timer feature, so the player will fail the game either if they lose their lives OR the timer runs out.
 * Adding a nine lives option to make the game easier.
 * Adding even more categories.
-* Set variables so the player is not asked to select a new theme and amount of lives after every word if they continue playing.
+* Adding a feature so the player is not asked to select a new theme and amount of lives after every word if they continue playing.

 ## **Technologies Used**